manishbawane/Catch_The_Insect/README.md

 # Catch the insect
-Stack Used To Make - HTML, CSS, Javascript
+Stack Used - HTML, CSS, Javascript